 “Anyone can end up needing to care for someone,” Nancy LeaMond, chief advocacy and engagement officer for AARP, wrote in a September 2021 blog post.
 “We need to empower everyone to take care of their loved ones without losing pay.”

-Three of every five caregivers balance work with their responsibilities, she says.
+Three of every 5 caregivers balance work with their responsibilities, she said.
 And 65,700 people join the ranks of family caregivers every day.

 President Joe Biden’s proposed Build Back Better Act included provisions to establish such a program nationwide, but it stalled in Congress.
 In his 2023 State of the Union address, Biden reinforced his commitment to the issue: “Let’s make sure working parents can afford to raise a family with sick days, paid family and medical leave.”

 He issued a presidential memorandum in February pledging to work with states to expand access to paid family leave for their workers.

 As of September 2023, only eight states and the District of Columbia had government-mandated family leave insurance programs in effect.
 Five other states have enacted similar measures that will take effect in 2024, 2025 and 2026.